Pediatric Housestaff 2013-2014

 Jamie grew up in Stow, Massachusetts.
 She then moved north to attend Colby College in Maine where she majored in biology.
 After graduating she went straight to medical school at Tufts University.
 While there, she spent time researching the genetic determinants of resistance to babesia infection.
 After living in Boston for four years she was ready for a smaller city, and fell in love with Providence.
 In her spare time she enjoys traveling, snowboarding, and cheering for all of the New England sports teams.

 Rhode Island Favorites: My favorite thing about living in Rhode Island is all of the outdoor activities.
 I have really enjoyed exploring the beaches, bike paths, and of course Block Island.

 Colleen grew up in Western Massachusetts and earned a BA degree in History at Williams College.
 During her time at Williams, she spent a semester abroad studying public health in India, China and South Africa.
 After graduation, she spent the year abroad teaching English in Turkey before heading north to Vermont for medical school.
-Outside of the hospital, Colleen enjoys reading, spending time with her husband, Alex (a fellow peds intern), and escaping to the Cape.
+Outside of the hospital, Colleen enjoys reading, spending time with her husband, Alex (a fellow peds resident), and escaping to the Cape.

 Rhode Island Favorites: Being so close to the beach and exploring all the wonderful restaurants!